 Here are just some of the questions we’ve answered for people:

 - Who can help me with income or disability assistance or finding employment?

 - Is there a place I can borrow toys for my visiting grandchildren?

 - Is there someone who can help me fill in my government form?

 - Where can I find out about volunteering opportunities on the Sunshine Coast?

 In many cases, we’ll refer you to another organization that has the expertise to help you.
 But there are some services that we offer ourselves:

 - We can help you access online forms or download printable forms.
-We can also help with completing forms and applications (for example, if you need to replace a document or apply for a program like the rental assistance program), or we will refer you to others who are knowledgeable in that particular area.
+We can also help with completing forms and applications or we will refer you to others who are knowledgeable in that particular area.